kabk/go2_2020-2021/docs/git.md

     $ git push origin master

+## NOTES

+You have to be in the `archive/` folder in the terminal for the commands to work.
+You can verify this as follows.

+    $ pwd

+Should should you are in the `archive/` folder.

+    $ cd ~/archive

+Should place you in the correct folder.

 ## History

 Git stores a working history for you.
 That's why commit messages can be handy.